When is Silent Witness back on TV for series 23?

 — BBC One (@BBCOne) January 2, 2020

-One other main story for the brand new season will contain an “extremely potent nerve agent” which might spell hazard for Dr Chamberlain (Richard Lintern) and his colleagues.
+One other main story for the brand new season will contain an “extremely potent nerve agent” which may spell hazard for Dr Chamberlain (Richard Lintern) and his colleagues.

 Who will star within the new sequence of Silent Witness?

-Our 4 primary stars can be returning to the Lyell Centre in 2020.
+Our 4 principal stars will likely be returning to the Lyell Centre in 2020.

 Liz Carr is again as Clarissa Mullery, David Caves performs Dr Jack Hodgson, Emilia Fox as Dr Nikki Alexander, and Richard Lintern as Thomas Chamberlain.

-Followers could also be questioning whether or not we are going to see extra of Nikki’s boyfriend Matt Garcia (Michael Landes) or of Jack’s dad Conor (Richard Durden).
+Followers could also be questioning whether or not we’ll see extra of Nikki’s boyfriend Matt Garcia (Michael Landes) or of Jack’s dad Conor (Richard Durden).

-However there’s no phrase but on visitor stars for the brand new sequence – we’ll replace this web page once we know extra.
+However there’s no phrase but on visitor stars for the brand new sequence – we’ll replace this web page after we know extra.

 Add Comment